ADHD Clinic

 What is the ADHD Clinic?

-Our clinic is an outpatient specialty program at GSAPP, focusing on research and treatment of child and adolescent Attention Deficit Hyperactivity Disorder (ADHD).
+Our clinic is an outpatient specialty program at GSAPP, focusing on research and treatment of child and adolescent Attention Deficit-Hyperactivity Disorder (ADHD).
 Our therapists are graduate students from the clinical, school, and applied psychology programs who are trained and supervised by Dr. Stephanie Lyon, a licensed psychologist and faculty member of the Department of Applied Psychology.

 Traditional treatments for ADHD, both behavioral and medication-based, focus primarily on modifying problematic behavior.
 At the ADHD Clinic, we take a different approach.
 Our treatment is designed to support the whole child, by addressing the thoughts, feelings, and relationships that underlie problematic behavior, increasing resilience, and improving emotional/behavioral regulation.
 We believe that when children live and learn in compassionate environments, their experience of themselves and their behaviors are transformed.